usdot-jpo-ode/wzdx/spec-content/objects/RoadRestrictionFeed.md

 # RoadRestrictionFeed Object (GeoJSON FeatureCollection)
-The `RoadRestrictionFeed` object is the root (highest level) object of a Road Restriction feed.
-There is one Road Restriction Feed object per Road Restriction GeoJSON document.
-The `RoadRestrictionFeed` is an instance of a [GeoJSON FeatureCollection](https://tools.ietf.org/html/rfc7946#section-3.3) object.
+The `RoadRestrictionFeed` object is the root (highest level) object of a WZDx road restriction feed.
+There is one `RoadRestrictionFeed` object per road restriction feed GeoJSON document.
+The `RoadRestrictionFeed` is a [GeoJSON FeatureCollection](https://tools.ietf.org/html/rfc7946#section-3.3).

 ## Properties
 Name | Type | Description | Conformance | Notes